-The Middlebury Ski Club (MSC) is intended to serve recreational and competitive athletes that are currently intermediate to advanced skiers 6 to 17 years of age (see prerequisites) who are motivated to develop strong fundamental skills that will help them become better skiers and to have fun.
+The Middlebury Ski Club (MSC) is intended to serve recreational and competitive athletes that are currently intermediate to advanced skiers 6 to 17 years of age (see prerequisites) who are motivated to develop strong fundamental and technical skills that will help them become better skiers and to have fun.
 Skiers may also elect to compete in United States Ski & Snowboard (USSS) sanctioned races.

 The MSC season takes places over three training phases, which include dryland training, early season training, and regular season training (and races for those electing to compete).
 More information on each phase and other club events can be found below.